ON ORAL CARE

 That said, clear aligners aren’t good for people who need surgery or a device that widens the palate.

 Cost: Depends, based on how severe the corrections you need.
 Invisible aligners provided by in-person orthodontists will cost more than teledentistry services like Candid.
-Candid can cost as little as $88/month.
-How much is Invisalign?
+Candid can cost as low as $399 down, $99/month for 24 months.
+How much does Invisalign cost?
 That depends on the provider, your insurance and your specific case.
+But it can cost anywhere between $3,500 and $8,000.

 Ceramic or Clear Braces